Recognizing Outstanding Authors

 and Contributors

 The Literary Awards are selected by an independent panel of judges, and recognize outstanding authors and contributors who write on various Air and Space topics.
 These awards are presented yearly.
-Award winners are selected based on the best article and best book reviewed by Air Power History in that calendar year.
+The Best Article Award winner is selected from works printed in the pervious year’s Journal of the Air Force Historical Foundation.

 Literary Award Winners